jwbean/GameStoreDatabaseProject/ReadMe.txt

 The SQL tables and Procedures are in the folder Queries.

+Create a local database with these files I names mine CIS560.

 The project can be opened in Visual Studio with the GameStoreDatabaseProject.sIn file.

 In order to connect the project to a locally made database you need to change a line in App.config.

 <connectionStrings>